MANIKUMAR98/cis6930sp24-assignment0/README.md

 The resulting list will be sorted based on the total number of incidents, followed by alphabetical sorting of incident natures.

 ## How to install and run
-1. Install pyenv to manage Python versions using the command: **'curl https://pyenv.run | bash'**.
-2. Install a specific Python version with the command: **'pyenv install {PYTHON_VERSION}'**.
-3. Set the global Python version using: **'pyenv global {PYTHON_VERSION}'**.
-4. Install pipenv, a dependency manager, with the command: **'pip install pipenv'**.
-5. Install SQLite3 for database management using: **'sudo apt install sqlite3'**.
-6. Create a virtual environment with pipenv using: **'pipenv shell'**.
+1. Create a virtual environment with pipenv using: **'pipenv shell'**.
-7. Install all dependencies specified in the Pipfile by running: **'pipenv install'**.
+2. Install all dependencies specified in the Pipfile by running: **'pipenv install'**.
 This command downloads all required dependencies.
-8. Run the application using: **'pipenv run python assignment0/main.py --incidents <url>'**.
+3. Run the application using: **'pipenv run python assignment0/main.py --incidents {URL}'**.
 Replace <url> with the actual incidents URL.
-9. To execute test cases and verify functionality, use the command: **'pipenv run python -m pytest'**.
+4. To execute test cases and verify functionality, use the command: **'pipenv run python -m pytest'**.

+## Video
+**[Video](https://drive.google.com/file/d/1ywBblwuHaP6bcoB-jQJiwSWJgMkbixCe/view?usp=sharing)**  - The demonstration video illustrates the steps for installing and running the application.

 ## Functions
 #### main.py